 The sale of shares in another corporation is subject to corporate tax on the gains realized from the sale of shares.
 Losses are available to off-set income from other activities of the entity.
-The corporate tax exemption on 75% of such gains is available under the conditions mentioned above (i.e. 2 year holding period and requirement to retain the gains in a special reserve account for at least 5 years) in respect of sale of real estate property.
+The corporate tax exemption on 75% of such gains is available under the conditions mentioned above (i.e. 2 year holding period and requirement to retain the gains in a special reserve account for at least 5 years).